Yarn-Development/nicolaou-site/README.md

 ## Conclusion
 This README provides a comprehensive guide to the development of the Marking/Auto Feedback + ESQs and Video Platform projects.
 Each team member has clear tasks, and the checklist ensures that all components are developed systematically.
 Let's collaborate effectively to build these innovative educational tools.
+### Meeting summary (Overall Objectives)

+  - [ ] Pre-written questions based on each topic
+  - [ ] Divye will sort through each question and make    random numbers with suitable answers.
+  - [ ]ESQs with year or option to “generate Qs”
+  - [ ]Page for Questions , Answers, Users, Admin, Videos
+  - [ ] All available topics for people